magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 1
 ```

-And Sometimes you want to reset the number of clicks to a specific
+Sometimes you want to reset the number of clicks to a specific
 value:

 ```clj